 The private-purpose trust fund is used to account for trust arrangements that exclusively benefit individuals, private organizations, or other governments.
 Some of these trusts have donor restrictions and trustee policies that do not allow the endowment portion and any unrealized appreciation to be spent.
 The donor restrictions and trustee policies only allow the trustees to authorize spending of the realized investment earnings.
-The Town's educational scholarships and assistance to benefit the needy are accounted for in this fund.
+The Town's educational scholarship activity is accounted for in this fund.